jclerc/bankin-scraper/README.md

 If delay of the page is somewhat random, we can lower the timeout, so if the page is slow we scrap the same page again and hope that the second try (or 3rd) will be faster.
 This works great for our challenge where delay is randomized.

-To test that, run `node src timeout`.
+To test that, run `yarn start timeout`.
 It will use 16 tabs and throw a lot of errors but it will query all transactions in more or less 7 seconds!

 #### Using reverse-engineering